subinviswanathan/drdt-test/drdt-vagrant/README.md

 		*Currently some issue downloading the file, I'm working on finding a good place to store this.
 Will probably be in one of our s3 storage on AWS.

 		you will need to place that file in the drdt-vagrant/ folder

-	6 ) You will need to clone the drdt-test project inside the drdt-vagrant directory.

 	7 ) cd into the folder and do the following command : vagrant up

 Access information: